jgyy/fcc-scrape/placeholder.md

 ---
-id: 5f35e5c4321f818cdc4bed30
+id: 5f3c866daec9a49519871816
-title: Part 30
+title: Part 31
 challengeType: 0
 ---

 # --description--

-It’s looking good.
-Time to start adding some menu items.
-Add an empty `article` element under the `Coffees` heading.
-It will contain a flavor and price of each coffee you currently offer.
+`article` elements commonly contain multiple elements that have related information.
+In this case, it will contain a coffee flavor and a price for that flavor.
+Nest two `p` elements inside your `article` element.
+The first one's text should be `French Vanilla`, and the second's text `3.00`.

 # --hints--